zephir-lang/documentation/docs/operators.md

 }
 ```

-Learn more about comparison of dynamic variables in the [php manual](https://www.php.net/manual/en/language.operators.comparison.php).
+Learn more about comparison of dynamic variables in the [php manual][dynamic_variables].

 ## Comparison Operators

 Comparison operators depend on the type of variables compared.
 For example, if both compared operands are dynamic variables, the behavior is the same as in PHP:

 | Example    | Operation                 | Description                                                       |